rust-lang/book/second-edition/src/ch18-02-refutability.md

 Generally, match arms use refutable patterns, except for the last arm that might match any remaining values with an irrefutable pattern.
-A `match` with only one arm whose pattern is irrefutable is allowed, but it's not particularly useful and could be replaced with a simpler `let` statement.
+A `match` with only one arm whose pattern is irrefutable is allowed, but it's not particularly useful and could be replaced with a simpler `if let` statement.

 Now that we've discussed all the places that patterns can be used and the difference between refutable and irrefutable patterns, let's go over all the